 - A. Revelation is "a disclosure of what was previously unknown" or "the act of God by which He discloses Himself and truths concerning Himself to man, which truths could not be obtained by man in any other manner" or "the act of communicating divine knowledge by the Spirit to the mind."
-Theologically revelation deals with how God communicates divine truth, making a manifestation of Himself and His will to men. - B. Christianity is a revealed religion and rests on the unveiling of the hidden Creator Himself (2 Cor.
+Theologically revelation deals with how God communicates divine truth, making a manifestation of Himself and His will to men. - B. Christianity is a revealed religion and rests on the unveiling of the hidden Creator Himself (II Cor.
 4:6).
-Packer goes on to say,
+J.I.
+Packer says,